ernesto-elsaesser/txt2map/README.md

 ## Approach
 The Geoparser detects place names (toponyms) in a provided input text.
 The algorithm parses the text in three steps:

-1. Parse the text for "anchors", which are text spans starting with a capital letter, using RegEx
+1. Parse the text for "anchors", which are text spans starting with a capital letter, using regular expressions
-2. Check if any anchor matches any commonly recognized toponyms from GeoNames
+2. Check if any anchor matches any commonly recognized toponym from GeoNames
-3. For every match, load all named elements within a bounding box around the matches coordinate from OSM
+3. For every match, load all named elements within a bounding box around the toponyms coordinate from OSM

 The output is a list geographical contexts, each with a list of OSM matches.
 Note that loading data from OSM can take some time.